ssilverm/mfo-static-website/pages/photo-contest.md

 <li>Any items entered into the competition may be reproduced or photographed and used by the The Maker Effect Foundation (TMEF) for display on TMEF websites, at Maker Faire Orlando, for event marketing purposes, or for grant submission and reporting purposes.</li>
 <li>Exhibit submissions shall not infringe on any trademarks or copyrights.</li>
 <li>Do not use or place any logos on the photos, including the Maker Faire Orlando Logo, Maker Faire Logo, any exhibitor logos or any Sponsor logos.</li>
-<li>Photos taken by Maker Faire Orlando photographers are not eligible.</li>
 <li>Do not add any text, stickers, or graphics on the photos.</li>
 <li>Do not submit memes.</li>
 <li>Submission text and must be in English for judging.</li>